A practical global existence and uniqueness result for stochastic differential equations on Riemannian manifolds of bounded geometry: Main results

 Since the coefficients and the Christoffel symbol are regular in the chart, if we introduce the following stopping time,

-using classical results, we obtain existence and uniqueness of the localized stochastic equation, since all the coefficients involved are $\Prob$-a.s Lipschitz and bounded up to the killing time.
+using classical existence and uniqueness result for stochastic differential equations with random coefficients, e.g \cite[Theorem 1.C p.90]{elworthy1982stochastic}, we obtain existence and uniqueness of the localized stochastic equation, since all the coefficients involved are $\Prob$-a.s Lipschitz and bounded up to the killing time.
 Now by proving the first property \eqref{eq:zetanorm} of the lemma, for the localized system, this will imply that the localized system stays in a ball inside the localization, since from the uniform equivalence of the norm in the chart, we obtain that,